Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law

 For each $L=2^n$ with $n=1,\ldots,7$ and for each rule, we generated $6.4\times 10^5$ independent quenched random environments (configurations of local pairings).
 For a given environment, we faithfully evaluated the conductance $\calC$, i.e., the number of left--right crossings, by tracing the deterministic trajectories of particles injected from all $L^2$ external edges on the left boundary and recording their exit edges.
 Repeating this procedure over all the environments yields estimates of the mean $\bmu(L)=\sbkt{\calC}$, the variance $\bar{v}(L):=\sbkt{(\calC-\bmu(L))^2}$, and the ratio $\bar{v}(L)/\bmu(L)$ with $95\%$ confidence intervals.
 See \cite{SM}.

 \para{Discussion} We introduced a hierarchical Lorentz mirror model that captures deterministic transport generated solely by quenched environmental randomness through random matching.
-For this model, we proved that the conductance exhibits normal-transport scaling, even though the microscopic dynamics is far from diffusive and many trajectories are closed, as in the original mirror model.
+For this model, we proved that the mean conductance exhibits normal-transport scaling, even though the microscopic dynamics is far from diffusive and many trajectories are closed, as in the original mirror model.
 More precisely, we established that $\mu_n\propto A_n/L_n$ in all dimensions $d\ge3$.
 The marginal case $d=2$ remains open: the Gaussian approximation and numerics suggest that $\mu_n$ grows logarithmically with the system size, in agreement with the previous study of the non-hierarchical model \cite{NahumSernaSomozaOrtuno2013}.

 A second outcome is the ``$2/3$ law'': whenever $\mu_n$ grows with scale, the variance satisfies $v_n/\mu_n\to2/3$.
 In the hierarchical model, this emerges from the Gaussian closure leading to the recursion \eqref{eq:ratio23}, and is supported numerically.
 The same ratio 2/3 was already found in the non-hierarchical model with $d=2$ in \cite{NahumSernaSomozaOrtuno2013}.
-Moreover, we provide numerical evidence that the same ratio holds for the original Lorentz mirror model in $d=3$, and appears robust under variations of the local pairing rule.
-This motivates the conjecture that the ``$2/3$ law'' is universal within a broad class of models.
+Moreover, we provide numerical evidence that the same ratio holds for the original Lorentz mirror model in $d=3$, and appears robust under variations of the local pairing rule and under a change of the aspect ratio.
+This motivates the conjecture that the ``$2/3$ law'' is universal within a broad class of random-current-matching models, but it need not extend to generic Ohmic or thermal conductance; see Ref.~\cite{Pal2026} for a contrasting random-resistor example.

 Our results suggest that $d=2$ is the unique marginal dimension of the hierarchical model, and we conjecture the same for the original model.
 A single injected trajectory may be viewed as a non-backtracking walk with strong memory (encoding the quenched random environment), suggesting a comparison with ``true'' (myopic) self-avoiding walks and related self-repelling processes, for which $d=2$ is also marginal and which become diffusive in $d\ge3$ \cite{AmitParisiPeliti,Toth1995,TothWerner1998,HorvathTothVeto2012}.
 At the same time, if crossings were produced by essentially independent diffusive trajectories, one would expect Poisson counting statistics, for which $v/\mu$ equals $1$ rather than approaching the sub-Poisson value $2/3$.
 This contrast suggests that the global current matching---rather than the scaling of an individual trajectory---is the mechanism behind normal transport with the $2/3$ law.
 A rigorous derivation of the $2/3$ law, and control of the marginal case $d=2$, remain important open problems.